Parkside School, Cobham

 Parkside School is a private preparatory school located in Cobham.
-Founded in 1879, the school caters for boys aged 2 to 13 and for girls in the nursery school section aged 2 to 4.
+Founded in 1879, the school caters for pupils aged 2 to 13.

 History

 Originally established in 1879 in East Horsely, Parkside moved to its current location on the banks of the River Mole in Stoke D'Abernon, Elmbridge in 1979.
-The school occupies 79 acres of land and contains a number of historic buildings.
+The school occupies 45 acres of land and contains a number of historic buildings.

-It is situated in between Chelsea Football Club's training ground and the Yehudi Menuhin School.
+It is situated in between Chelsea Football Club's training ground and the Yehudi Menuhin School and shares the site with St Mary's Church, an Anglican parish church located adjacent to Parkside School in Stoke D’Abernon, Surrey, England.

 Buildings

 The Manor

 The main building of the school is a Grade II* listed manor building, originally Elizabethan and then significantly modified in the Georgian era.

-St Mary's Church

-St Mary's Church, one of the oldest churches in Surrey, is found within the grounds of the school.
-It is a Grade I listed building.

 Notable alumni

-Notable alumni include Darryl Read (19 September 1951 – 23 June 2013), who was a British singer, guitarist, drummer, actor, poet and writer.
+Notable alumni include Darryl Read, who was a British musician, actor and writer.
 In the late 1960s, Read was a member of Crushed Butler, considered by some to be amongst the forerunners of proto-punk and punk rock.
-He collaborated with musicians such as Bill Legend and Mickey Finn, both from Marc Bolan's T. Rex and The Doors' Ray Manzarek.